BioBoost/object-oriented-programming-using-java/01_introduction_to_computer_programming/readme.md

 >
 > **al-go-rithm / Noun:** An ordered set of steps to solve a problem.

 An important reason to consider learning about how to program a computer is that the concepts underlying this will be valuable to you, regardless of whether or not you go on to make a career out of it.
 One thing that you will learn quickly is that a computer is very dumb, but obedient.
-It does exactly what you tell it to do, which may not necessarily be what you wanted.
-Programming will help you learn the importance of clarity of expression.
+It does exactly what you tell it to do, which may not necessarily be what you wanted. **Programming will help you learn the importance of clarity of expression**.

-> It has often been said that a person does not really
-> understand something until he teaches it to someone else.
->	Actually a person does not really understand something
->	until after teaching it to a computer, i.e., express it
->	as an algorithm."
+> It has often been said that a person does not really understand something until he teaches it to someone else.
+Actually a person does not really understand something until after teaching it to a computer, i.e., express it as an algorithm."
 >
 > *(Donald Knuth, in "American Mathematical Monthly," 81)*